or register at bettertogethercircle@gmail.com

 September 30 we will gather in Lockwood Part and remember the children who died in the Residential School System run by Canadian churches and government.
 We honor the survivors who still heal from the trauma and inspire us all with their courage.

-We are excited to announce that to highlight celebration, revival, courage, and resilience, Makhena Performance; Valerie Fenske hoop dancer and her brother Caleb DJ will be performing and sharing with local students on that day.
-Our circle will open with greetings and thoughts from our Community helper Mireille LaPointe.
-We are grateful to the Village of Westport for covering the costs of the artists.
+We are excited to announce that, to highlight celebration, revival, courage, and resilience, Makhena Performance; Valerie Fenske, hoop dancer, and her brother Caleb, DJ, will be performing and sharing with local students on that day.
+Our circle will open with greetings and thoughts from our Community helper and Knowledge Keeper Mireille LaPointe.
+We are grateful to the people and the Village of Westport for covering the costs of the artists and the venue.

 Lockwood Park, Westport Ontario